Sturgeon-class submarine: Variants

 Beginning with Archerfish, units of this class had a 10 ft longer hull, giving them more living and working space than previous submarines.
 Parche received an additional 100 ft hull extension containing cable tapping equipment that brought her total length to 401 ft.
 A number of the long hull Sturgeon-class SSNs, including Parche, L. Mendel Rivers, and Richard B. Russell were involved in top-secret reconnaissance missions, including cable tap operations in the Barents and Okhotsk seas.
 Parche received nine Presidential Unit Citations for successful missions.

 A total of seven boats were modified to carry the SEAL Dry Deck Shelter (DDS).
 The DDS is a submersible launch hangar with a lockout chamber attached to the ship's midships weapons shipping hatch, facilitating the use of SEAL Delivery Vehicles.
 DDS-equipped boats were tasked with the covert insertion of special forces.

-Boats
+Boats in class

 From Register of Ships of the US Navy, 1775-1990.